thewh1teagle/Lens/README.md

 Lens is a versatile data exploration and dashboard creation tool that provides rapid insights through an intuitive user interface.
 With Lens, you can effortlessly generate dynamic dashboards from simple JSON configuration files.

+# Features

+- Easy to setup (just 1 binary!)
+- Simple to config (everything inside single JSON file with autocompletion)
+- Built in task scheduler (see `examples/with_tasks.json`)
+- Custom user agent for `URL` data source
+- Hot reload (Changes in JSON reflected immediately)
+- Alerts with push notifications

 # Setup

 Download lens from [releases](https://github.com/thewh1teagle/Lens/releases/latest)